How to Find Beginning Inventory: Tips + Formula to Calculate

 “I felt like I couldn’t grow until I moved to ShipBob.
 Our old 3PL was slowing us down.
 Now I am encouraged to sell more with them.
 My CPA even said to me, ‘Thank God you switched to ShipBob.’
 ShipBob provides me clarity and insight to help me make business decisions when I need it, along with responsive customer support.”

-Click the button below to learn more about how ShipBob makes inventory management and order fulfilment even easier for your ecommerce business.
+Connect with a ShipBob fulfilment expert to learn how we make inventory management and order fulfilment even easier for your ecommerce business and get a custom quote.

 Have your own warehouse?